Mature Masculine

 The Uninitiated Man

 The Wimp often carries the psychology of an uninitiated man—a boy who never underwent the ordeal that transforms him into a mature male.
 Traditional cultures understood that boys don't become men automatically.
-They require intentional initiation: separation from the mother, ordeal with older men, and return with a new identity.
+They need intentional initiation: separation from the mother, ordeal with older men, and return with a new identity.

 Modern men rarely receive this.
 Without initiation, a man remains stuck between boyhood and manhood.
-He may succeed externally while remaining a boy internally—passive, dependent, waiting for someone else to confer manhood on him.
+He may succeed externally while remaining a boy internally: passive, dependent, waiting for someone else to confer manhood on him.

 The Strength He Buried